sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Researched about corona gaming platform and unity gaming platform.
 * What I will do today - Start working on building the structure of the game after deciding with the team.
 * Blocker : Have to start the implementation as soon as we can.

+#### Kalikalyan
+* What I did yesterday - I read about decorator and factory Design pattern..
+* What I will do today - Start working on building the structure of the game after deciding with the team.
+* Blocker - We will start working asap.